cmartinezone/Laravel-US-Seeders/README.md

 1- Download this repository as zip file.
 ```
-Copy the folders to your database folder in your laravel project.
+Copy the two folders to your laravel project in the database folder.

 migrations ->>>>>  YourLaravelProject> database
 seeds      ->>>>>  YourLaravelProject> database